psmyth94/biosets/README.md

            print(f"Processing abundance feature: {k}")
    ```

-   This feature is particularly useful for modular pipeline development, where certain
-   analyses or transformations are applied only to specific types of data, such as
-   abundance measurements.

 ### Dataset Examples

 #### Loading Specific Experiments

-With BioSets, users are encouraged to use specific experiment types for loading data,
+Use specific experiment types for loading data, such as `otu`, `maldi`, `rna`, or `snp`
-such as `otu`, `maldi`, `rna`, or `snp` to ensure the appropriate configuration is
+to ensure the appropriate configuration is applied:
-applied:

 🧬 **OTU Data**